xsi1c/SaudiStudio/README.md

 ## i need your help
 if you are lua dev you can help with doing more scripts this is the first scripti ever made

+## have an idea to add ?
+help me to know and maybe add it by text me on IG [](https://www.instagram.com/xsi1c/)